 crying and tears to the One able to save Him from death, and He was heard

 because of His piety.”
-Long before Jesus was crucified He died to His sinful
+Long before Jesus was crucified He died to the sin

-He physically offered Himself to His Father as the sinless Lamb of God.
+He physically offered Himself to the Father as the sinless Lamb of God.
 It

-committing sin.
+committing sin (Job 4-18).
 Since Jesus was both God and man, He could sacrifice Himself

-for the sins of the people and use the sacrifice to appeal to God for the
+for the sins of the people and use the sacrifice to appeal to His Father for the forgiveness of

-people who would believe in Him for the forgiveness of sin.
+our sins who believe in Him for eternal life.

 (176a) Works of the devil